Advice > Consulting

 1.5 What's the difference between first- and second-round case interviews?

-Kai (ex-interviewer at EY and Accenture) explained that there are, in fact, significant differences between first- and second-round case interviews:
+Kai (case coach and ex-interviewer at EY and Accenture) explained that there are, in fact, significant differences between first- and second-round case interviews:

 • Structure: Second-round interviews can often be more unstructured, without any graphs or exhibits, more focused on the brainstorming and creativity part, and on testing your business judgment.